DrStrangepork/jsonfold/README.md

 ```

 ## TODO
-I'd like to rely heavier on the [json module](https://docs.python.org/2.6/library/json.html) rather than use my own print method.
+1. I'd like to rely heavier on the [json module](https://docs.python.org/2.6/library/json.html) rather than use my own print method.
+2. I'd like to add an option to print in sorted/alphabetical order.

 ## License
 GNU GPL v3<br>